 Our best guess is that we didn’t let all of the alcohol from the sterilising wipe evaporate, which meant that we probably killed a lot of the bacteria that the swab picked up – resulting in an unrepresentative sample.
 Either way, the colonies that are present still look pretty gross to us.

-In the end, we found that most areas in our office were technically dirty and that some places should probably be cleaned on a more regular basis.
-It’s worth remembering, however, that microorganisms such as bacteria thrive everywhere, and maintaining sterile conditions is both unrealistic and largely unnecessary, as we live our lives surrounded by billions of bacteria every day.
+In the end, we found that most areas in our office were technically dirty and that some places should definitely be cleaned on a more regular basis.

-Much of the bacteria we found would originally have been at levels that were unlikely to cause you any harm, but we thought it was interesting to think about areas of the office that could act as points of contagion should anything really harmful and contagious be allowed to grow there.
+Much of the bacteria we found would originally have been at levels that were unlikely to cause you any harm, but they highlight areas of the office that could act as points of contagion should anything really harmful, such as COVID-19, be allowed to grow there.
 As we return to work, it is imperative to have a thorough office cleaning routine in place to create a safe and healthy working environment.

 Where do you think the most bacteria could be found in your office?
-Do you have any special routines for helping avoid sickness season?
+How are you preparing for a return to work?
 Let us know over on the Viking Twitter @Viking_Chat